-ALCA Junior membership is easily affordable and open to any young cattle enthusiast, who is 21 years and under.
+ALCA Junior membership is easily affordable and open to any young cattle enthusiast, who is aged between 8 and 21 years.
 We also have a membership category for schools that are interested in using Lowline cattle in their agricultural programs.

 Many junior members throughout Australia, New Zealand and the United States already own and operate their own studs.
 Lowlines are moderate in size, easy to handle and have ideal temperaments for younger people, helping them to gain management skills and confidence.

 ALCA Youth programs are organised for student and junior members, some involving interstate and overseas travel opportunities.
 These activities provide an opportunity to learn handling, show presentation and animal husbandry skills which develop friendships, teamwork, confidence and responsibility as well as meeting people of your own age with similar interests.

 APPLICATIONS ARE OPEN for the chance to be an Associate Judge at Beef Australia 2021!

 Grand Parade A&P Show Rangoria NZ – October 2019